 Our book group recently read Ibsen’s play, The Wild Duck.
-Everyone liked it; in fact, several people couldn’t put it down until they had finished it.
+Everyone liked it; in fact, several people couldn’t put it down.
 Not only did people like the play, they also liked the commentary that is bound with the play in the Norton Critical Edition (ISBN 0393098257); it’s the best collection of Ibsen commentary that I’ve seen.
 There’s an essay by E. M. Forster (author of A Room With A View and other novels), an essay by a Cambridge scholar, Brian Downs, an essay by the prominent American writer Mary McCarthy, a psychological study by Alan Thompson, etc. The essays not only throw light on The Wild Duck, they also throw light on Ibsen’s entire body of work, and on Ibsen himself.
 The Forster and Downs essays are superb examples of English prose.
 Now I’m looking at other Norton Critical Editions, hoping to find a book that the group will enjoy as much as they enjoyed The Wild Duck.

 The Wild Duck is (to use a baseball metaphor) a change-up: just when Ibsen’s audience was anticipating another play in which a strong character exposes a web of lies, Ibsen threw a change-up, creating a play in which the exposer of lies (Gregers) is the bad guy, and the preserver of lies (Relling) is the good guy.